 I am Editor-in-Chief of Brill Research Perspectives in Theological Traditions.

 Together with Ian MacFarland and Ivor Davidson, I edit the T&T Clark Studies in Systematic Theology series.

 I am an Associate Editor of the Journal of Reformed Theology.

 I collaborate with Douglas Harink in the leadership of a working group, 'Explorations in Theology and Apocalyptic' investigating the contemporary relevance of New Testament apocalyptic modes of discourse for the work of Christian dogmatics and ethics.
 Once again this year we will be hosting several sessions during the annual meeting of the AAR/SBL in November.

 In 2016/17 I held the Alan Richardson Fellowship at Durham University which I used to advance work on a project exploring modern philosophical critiques of Christian faith and theology.
-The project will issue in a volume in the Fortress Press Makers of Modern Theology series entitled Critics of Christianity.

 From 2014-2106 I was Principal Investigator on a collaborative project entitled 'Eternal God, Eternal Life: Theological Explorations into the Concept of Immortality' funded by the Templeton Foundation as part of their larger Immortality Project led by John Martin Fischer from the University of California, Riverside.
 We hosted a series of workshops and a final conference in Aberdeen on the theme during 2014/15 and have together authored a book on the theme (T&T Clark/Bloomsbury, 2016), details of which can be found here.